loickreitmann/utils/README.md

 ```go
 func (u *Utils) MakeDirStructure(pathsToBeMade []string) error
 ```
 MakeDirStructure is a convenience method of the `utils` package which uses `os.MkdirAll` to creates a directory structure based on the slice of path strings provided.
 It returns nil when all the directories are successfully created, or else returns an error.
-The permission bits default to 0755, and are used for all directories created.
-If a path is already a directory, os.MkdirAll does nothing and returns nil, so MakeDirStructure will also return nil.
-If there's a permission issue encountered for any of the paths, the error reported by os.MkdirAll will be collected, and MakeDirStructure will return all encountered those errors as one.
+The permission bits default to `0755`, and are used for all directories created.
+If a path is already a directory, `os.MkdirAll` does nothing and returns `nil`, so MakeDirStructure will also return `nil`.
+If there's a permission issue encountered for any of the paths, the error reported by `os.MkdirAll` will be collected, and MakeDirStructure will return all encountered those errors as one.

 ##### 5. TextToSlug()
 The TextToSlug function converts accented characters to their unaccented versions, replaces all non-alphanumeric characters with dashes, trims redundant dashes, and converts the string to lowercase.